digitallyinduced/ihp/Guide/architecture.markdown

 ###### Page-specific CSS rules

-Place page-specific CSS used by e.g. views of the `Web.Controller.Users` controller in the `users.css`.
+Place page-specific CSS used by e.g. views of the `Web.Controller.Users` controller in `users.css`.
 Use [currentViewId](https://ihp.digitallyinduced.com/api-docs/IHP-ViewSupport.html#v:currentViewId) to scope your css rules to the view.

 Given the view: